TW: dead bodies, implied abuse

 You’d think Gurjas would have the decency to get killed somewhere interesting.

-Gurjas hadn’t had the decency to do much.
-It was pretty obvious that he didn’t want to tell me much, and now that I’d pulled the lying trick on him once, I wouldn’t be able to trust anything else he said.
-Ghosts can’t lie.
-Ghosts can clam up, misdirect, and otherwise be as much of a dick as they like.
-So I was stuck with an entire neighborhood to canvass.
+Gurjas hadn’t had the decency to do much, though.
+He didn’t want to tell me anything useful, it appeared, and once I’d pulled the lying trick on him, I wouldn’t be able to trust anything else he said.
+As a result, I was stuck with an entire neighborhood to canvass.

 Still, I did know three very important things.

 Two.
-So was the Civic Hospital, where Gurjas worked.
+So was the Civic Hospital.
 I knew my bus routes.
-This led me to the inescapable, very, very interesting fact number three – that whatever Gurjas had been doing here, he hadn’t been on his way home from work.
+This led me to the inescapable, very, very interesting Three—that whatever Gurjas had been doing here, he hadn’t been on his way home from work.

-I pulled out my phone, and managed to grab a decent map of LeBreton.
+I pulled out my phone and managed to grab a decent map of LeBreton.
 At least he hadn’t gotten killed somewhere busy.
 LeBreton was mostly flatland and construction, which didn’t leave a lot of potential dumping grounds.
-“So what do you think had him all the way out here?”
-I said slyly.
+Or a lot, depending on how you considered it, but if you didn’t want your murder victim coming up in pieces via bulldozer… “What do you think had him all the way out here?”
+I asked slyly.

-Johara gave me a hurt look.
+Johara gave me a hurt look, clearly coming to the same conclusion I had—and rejecting it.
 “I’m sure he had a good reason.”

 “Like a mistress.”